ArcticLatent/linux-comfy-installer/README.md

 - 🐍 **Python isolation:** Uses **pyenv** to manage Python 3.12.6 safely without polluting your system.
 - 🧩 **Dependencies handled:** Installs build tools, curl, git, ffmpeg, and all other required dev packages automatically.
 - 🎮 **Native-attention setup:** Enables modern PyTorch attention optimizations (no xformers required).
+- 🪄 **Optional SageAttention:** One prompt installs the precompiled SageAttention 2.2.0 wheel and updates launch aliases to pass `--use-sage-attention`.
+- 🧱 **Custom nodes bootstrap:** Drops in ComfyUI-Manager automatically so you have the essentials out of the box.
-- 💻 **Shell-aware aliases:** Creates a convenient `comfyui-start` alias for Bash, Zsh, and Fish users.
+- 💻 **Shell-aware aliases:** Creates/updates a `comfyui-start` alias for Bash, Zsh, and Fish (and a `comfyui-venv` helper).
 - 🧼 **Re-runnable:** Safe to execute multiple times — it checks for existing installs and skips redundant steps.
+- 🛡️ **Install guardrails:** Refuses to overwrite an existing `ComfyUI` checkout so you don’t clobber your current setup by mistake.

 ---